Quasiparticle spectra of mixtures of dipolar and non-dipolar condensates at zero and finite temperatures: RESULTS AND DISCUSSIONS

 \section{RESULTS AND DISCUSSIONS}

 We first examine the evolution of low-lying quasiparticle modes as a function of the dipolar interaction parameter.
 The effects of quantum fluctuations present at zero temperature are incorporated in computing the collective excitation energies.
+The radial translational invariance allows decoupling of modes with different transverse momentum~\cite{fischer_06,lima_12}.
+In the following, we restrict the investigation to zero in-plane momentum corresponding to purely axial collective modes.
+The restrictions to axial mode sectors constitute a mode selection based on momentum-sector decoupling in the translationally invariant system.
 We consider a binary mixture consisting of \(^{52}\mathrm{Cr}\) dipolar atoms as the first species, with a scattering length of \(5\,\mathrm{nm}\)~\cite{griesmaier_06}, and non-dipolar \(^{87}\mathrm{Rb}\) atoms as the second species, with a scattering length of \(10\,\mathrm{nm}\)~\cite{theis_04}, confined in an infinitely extended radial trap.
 We choose the trapping frequency such that $m_{\rm rat} \omega_{\rm rat}^{2} = 1$, where $m_{\rm rat}=m_2/m_1$ and $\omega_{\rm rat}=\omega_{2z}/\omega_{1z}$ fixing the harmonic confinement in dimensionless units.
 The trapping frequency of the first component is set to $\omega_{1z} = 2\pi \times 160\,\mathrm{Hz}$.
-We use the split-step Crank-Nicholson method and imaginary-time propagation to solve coupled GPEs and obtain the ground-state stationary states of binary mixtures.
+The harmonic oscillator length $a_{\mathrm{osc}} = \sqrt{\hbar/(m_{1}\omega_{1z})}$ and energy quanta $\hbar \omega_{1z}$ correspond to the length and energy scale of the system.
+The ground-state wave function is obtained by solving the coupled GPEs using the split-step Crank-Nicolson method with imaginary-time propagation.
+In the numerical computations, we employ a spatial step size $\Delta z = 0.025$, a temporal step size $\Delta t = 0.0001$, and the number of grid points as $2500$.
+The number of grid points and spatial spacing are chosen such that the condensate lies well within the grid.
+The convergence of the solution is ensured by the values of ground-state energy that converge up to a tolerance of $10^{-6}$.
 To determine the excitation spectrum, we cast the coupled HFB equations [Eq.~(\ref{bdg2s})] as a matrix eigenvalue problem in the $200$ harmonic oscillator basis and diagonalize the matrix using the LAPACK routine {\tt zgeev}.
 The eigenvalues of the problem are quasiparticle energies $E_{j}$'s and eigenfunctions are the mode amplitudes, $u_{k}$'s and $v_{k}$'s.
 For finite temperature calculations, the non-condensate densities [Eq.~(\ref{non-cond})], ground-state wave-functions, and chemical potentials are updated, and iterations are continued until desired convergence in the number of condensate and non-condensate atoms is attained.
 In the presence of the fluctuations, the convergence of the self-consistent solution sometime becomes unstable, with frequent and pronounced oscillations.
 To mitigate this issue and enhance convergence stability, we apply a \textit{successive under-relaxation} technique, expressed as ${\tilde{n}}_{\rm IC}^{\text{new}}(z) = \gamma_{{\rm un}}{\tilde{n}}_{\rm IC}(z) + \left(1 - {\gamma}_{\rm un}\right){\tilde{n}}_{{\rm IC}-1}(z)$, where \(\gamma_{{\rm un}}\) is the under-relaxation parameter and $\rm IC$ stands for iteration cycle.
 Here, we set $\gamma_{\rm un} = 0.5$.